 To read about past programming activities, click on the TWC Now button to the left.

-“One of the best parts of the International Affairs Program was the opportunity to network with professionals in my field of interest.
+“One of the best parts of the International Affairs track was the opportunity to network with professionals in my field of interest.
 For example, given that my interest is in international security, TWC arranged for me to meet with the head of Women in International Security at the Center for Strategic Studies, a mentoring organization for women who work in this field.
 By organizing networking events, arranging informational interviews and tapping into their wide network of contacts, TWC gives students a chance to expand their professional network and discover new opportunities.”

 -Jillian Anthony, Intern with National Defense University--College of International Security Affairs, Stonehill College, Fall 2011

-“Participating in The Washington Center’s International Affairs program has truly transformed my life.
+“Participating in The Washington Center’s International Affairs track has truly transformed my life.
 I have made amazing contacts with Ambassadors, CEOs, Directors, and individuals from all over the world.
 I have learned more than I could have ever imagined about myself and my future career path and have grown personally, professionally, and intellectually.
 I can confidently say I am more prepared to enter the real-world than I ever have been before.”

 -Ashley Rennebu, Intern with Peace Corps, University of New Hampshire, International Affairs Program Spring 2012